Suzi's Escape to Portugal

 Campervan travel has made her so much bolder and more resourceful.
 She says, “Now my biggest fear is returning to a conventional conditioned life.”
 She reflects that the Covid 19 lockdown has given many people a chance to slow down and decide what they really want in life, too.

-How I escaped through Spain to Portugal
+How I Escaped Through Spain to Portugal

 In July, Suzi made a Covid 19 escape by ferry from Portsmouth to Santander and spent the first night in the misty mountains, at Torio.
 Her latest adventure had begun.